circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 {:toc}

 ## Quick Start
+{:.no_toc}

-CircleCI orbs are open-source, shareable packages of parameterizable _[reusable configuration]({{site.baseurl}}/2.0/reusing-config/)_ elements, including [jobs]({{site.baseurl}}/2.0/reusing-config/#authoring-parameterized-jobs), [commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands), and [executors]({{site.baseurl}}/2.0/reusing-config/#executor).
+CircleCI orbs are open-source, shareable packages of parameterizable [reusable configuration]({{site.baseurl}}/2.0/reusing-config/) elements, including [jobs]({{site.baseurl}}/2.0/reusing-config/#authoring-parameterized-jobs), [commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands), and [executors]({{site.baseurl}}/2.0/reusing-config/#executor).
 Use orbs to reduce configuration complexity and help you integrate with your software and services stack quickly and easily across many projects.

 Published orbs can be found on our [Orb Registry](https://circleci.com/orbs/registry/), or you can [author your own orb]({{site.baseurl}}/2.0/orb-author-intro/).

 ## Benefits of Using Orbs

 Orbs provide parameterizable configuration elements that can greatly simplify your configuration.
-To illustrate this, the following example shows how we may typically test a Node.js application by defining a job ourselves with the required steps for testing our application, versus using the `test` job provided by the [`circleci/node`](https://circleci.com/orbs/registry/orb/circleci/node) orb.
+To illustrate this, the following example shows a typical configuration for testing a Node.js application – defining a job with the required steps for testing the application – versus using the `test` job provided by the [`circleci/node`](https://circleci.com/orbs/registry/orb/circleci/node) orb.
+With orbs, it is possible to write a parameterized configuration once and utilize it across multiple similar projects.

 {:.tab.nodeTest.Orbs}
 ```yaml